CumulusNetworks/DUE/docs/FAQ.md

 The DUE install scripts will automatically add any keys for an APT repository.
 The FRR template has an example of pulling a key and adding a custom repository to the sources.list in its container.

 ## Soft links to include other files.
-See `templates/frr/filesystem/usr/local/bin` for a relative path link to the debian-package's `duebuild` script for building debian packages.
+See [templates/frr/filesystem/usr/local/bin](../templates/frr/filesystem/usr/local/bin) for a relative path link to the debian-package's `duebuild` script for building Debian packages.
 This can be useful if you are creating templates that have common code.

 ## File duplication
-If you find image templates have a lot in common, consider using DUE's directory inheritance model to place shared files. `./templates/redhat` uses this to share files between Red Hat Enterprise Linux and Fedora images.
+If you find image templates have a lot in common, consider using DUE's directory inheritance model to place shared files. [templates/redhat](../templates/redhat) uses this to share files between Red Hat Enterprise Linux and Fedora images.

 ## The template README files supply default build instructions
 DUE scans all `template/<name>/README.md` files and looks for a line starting with: